 The Group has no significant concentrations of credit risk and has policies in place to ensure that sales are made to customers with an appropriate credit history.
-Receivables balances are monitored on an ongoing basis and at 31 December 2012 no one customer owes more than 4% of total revenue.
+Receivables balances are monitored on an ongoing basis and at 31 December 2013 no one customer owes more than 10% of total revenue and the bulk of this has been paid since the year end.
 As a result the Group's exposure to bad debts is not significant.

 The Group is exposed to the loss of future subscription revenues if subscriber customers go into liquidation.
-At 31 December, 2012, no one customer accounted for more than £148,000 (2011: £180,000) of future contracted revenue.
+At 31 December, 2013, no one customer accounted for more than £942,000 (2012: £148,000) of future contracted revenue.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS CONTINUED AT 31 DECEMBER 2012 c) Liquidity risk d) Interest rate risk
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS CONTINUED

+c) Liquidity risk